Albania–Yugoslav border incident (April 1999)

-An incident took place on the Albania–Yugoslav border in April 1999 when the FR Yugoslav Army shelled several Albanian border towns around Krumë, Tropojë.
-In these villages, refugees were being housed after fleeing the war in Kosovo by crossing into Albania.
-On 13 April 1999, Yugoslav infantry entered Albanian territory to close off an area that was used by the KLA to stage attacks against Yugoslav targets.
+An incident took place on the Albania–Yugoslav border in April 1999 when the Yugoslav Army shelled several Albanian border towns around Krumë, Tropojë.
+In these villages, refugees were being housed after fleeing the ongoing war in Kosovo by crossing into Albania.
+On 13 April 1999, Yugoslav infantry entered Albanian territory to close off an area that was used by the Kosovo Liberation Army to stage attacks against Yugoslav targets.

 Background

+In 1992–1993, ethnic Albanians created the Kosovo Liberation Army (KLA) which started attacking Federal Republic of Yugoslavia (FRY) police forces and secret-service officials who abused Albanian civilians in 1995.
+Starting in 1998, the KLA was involved in frontal battle, with increasing numbers of Yugoslav security forces.
+Escalating tensions led to the Kosovo War in February 1998.

-In early 1998, as tensions increased in Kosovo, it became increasingly difficult for the Albanian Army to monitor the country's 140-kilometre (87 mi) border with the Federal Republic of Yugoslavia and cope with the steady influx of Kosovo Albanian refugees into the country.
+As tensions increased, it became increasingly difficult for the Albanian Army to monitor the country's 140-kilometre (87 mi) border with the FRY and cope with the steady influx of Kosovar Albanian refugees into the country.
 Yugoslav army units controlled the border in a few areas, but generally relied on the remote mountainous terrain to do their work for them.
-Many Yugoslav border units suffered from lack of manpower, the wars in Bosnia-Herzegovina and Croatia having seriously damaged their resources.
+Many Yugoslav border units suffered from lack of manpower, with the wars in Bosnia and Herzegovina and Croatia having seriously damaged their resources.
 The morale of soldiers was low, with food often poor, and spare parts for army and police equipment and supplies were difficult to obtain.

 Albanian authorities were concerned with attempts by Serbia to implicate Albania as a supporter of terrorism.
 The Albanian Army had an estimated 4,000–6,000 soldiers, and Yugoslavia was said to have "little regard" for the country's military.

-The Kosovo War was a conflict between the government of the Federal Republic of Yugoslavia (FRY) and the Kosovo Liberation Army (KLA).
-The war caused thousands of Kosovo Albanians to join the KLA ranks.
+The Kosovo War caused thousands of Kosovar Albanians to join the KLA ranks.
 More than 500,000 ethnic Albanian refugees fled their homes in fear of Yugoslav Army reprisals between 1998 and 1999.
 Meanwhile, the KLA began to recruit in the refugee camps.
 There had been fighting along the border between the KLA and Yugoslav forces where KLA troops had infiltrated into Kosovo.
 The subsequent incursion by the FRY could have been in response to KLA actions in the area, according to Albanian police.

 Relations between the FRY and Albania had been strained as 300,000 ethnic Albanians had fled into Albania itself.
 The Yugoslavs had been angered over Albania's support of NATO airstrikes and its sheltering of KLA militants.
 The Organization for Security and Co-operation in Europe (OSCE) had reported previous Yugoslav Army incursions into Albanian territory.
 The border was lightly defended by the Albanian Army which was ordered not to fire back after a Yugoslav Army attack.
 A KLA commander reported that rebel forces had crossed over into Kosovo near Tropojë, a KLA stronghold, in the days before the attack, this incursion was confirmed by an OSCE monitor.